 Add a few drops of lemon oil to your dishwasher before starting a cycle.
 When you run it, it will help clean and deodorize the dishwasher and keeps it (and your dishes) looking their best.

 6. Keep your disposal fresh.

 Add a few drops of lemon oil to your garbage disposal before running it.
 This will help fight grease, banish odor, and keep your sink smelling fresh and clean.

 A few drops of lemon oil added to your cleaning products can help give them a boost.
 They will smell great, work harder, and cut through grease like crazy.
 Check out this post to see how homemade cleaning products can save you money.

 See how simple lemon oil can be to use?
 As you can see, it helps with so many things!
 So grab a bottle of lemon oil and give these ideas a try.
 It just may become a staple in your house. 🙂

 How do you like to use Lemon Oil?

 Do you find yourself tossing out citrus peels often?
 If you enjoy an orange for breakfast or lemons in your beverages, you might find yourself with citrus peels on hand.
-The good news is, citrus peels don’t have to end up in the garbage, and can in fact have practical uses long after the fruit is gone.
-Take a look below at 7 ways to use citrus peels that you can try.
+The good news is, citrus peels don’t have to end up in the garbage or compost, and have practical uses long after the fruit is gone!
+Take a look below at 7 citrus peels uses.
 You will be amazed at how practical citrus peels can be!

 1. Give homemade cleaners a boost.